South Bank London

 On Fridays, Saturdays and Sundays the piazza behind the Southbank Centre’s Royal Festival Hall is transformed into a lively street food market.
 There’s a huge choice of cuisine on offer from all over the world from Mauritian curries to Venezuelan bowls and lots of tasty snacks such as samoosas or falafel.
 Delicious sweet treats on sale include traditional French crêpes, homebaked cookies, brownies and pasteis de nata and Choco Fruit’s decadent bananas and strawberries smothered in melted Belgian chocolate (a good one for sharing).

-WHERE: Southbank Centre – Belvedere Road.
-Open Fri 12 noon–8pm, Sat 11am–8pm, Sun and bank holiday Mondays 12 noon–6pm.
+WHERE: Southbank Centre.
+Open Fri 12 noon–8pm, Sat 11am–8pm, Sun and bank holiday Mon 12 noon–6pm.
+Note the market is closed in January.
 Find out more.

 NANDO'S

 You can't go wrong with everybody's favourite Portuguese chicken chain Nando's.
 Nando's offers a Nandino's menu designed for kids under 10.
 Choose from a chicken burger, fillet or wings plus two sides and a drink for just £5.95.
 There are also meat-free beanie patty options.
-Big families can also opt for the full chicken sharing platters, and as is common with Nando's there are high chairs and space to park a buggy next to your table.
+Big families can also opt for the full chicken sharing platters.
+As is de rigeur with Nando's there are plentiful high chairs and space to park a buggy next to your table.

 WHERE: There are two branches of Nando's in South Bank.
 One at The Sidings next to Waterloo Station, and one at 108 Stamford Street.